TeamJM/journeymap-api/docs/howto.md

   - Forge: [forge/src/testmod/java/example/mod/forge/ForgeExampleMod.java](../forge/src/testmod/java/example/mod/forge/ForgeExampleMod.java)
   - NeoForge: [neoforge/src/testmod/java/example/mod/neoforge/NeoForgeExampleMod.java](../neoforge/src/testmod/java/example/mod/neoforge/NeoForgeExampleMod.java)

+* Paper addon example (server-side only, since Paper has no client, so it does not use the shared `common/src/testmod/` example mod):
+  - [paper/src/testmod/java/example/paper/ExampleJourneyMapPaperAddon.java](../paper/src/testmod/java/example/paper/ExampleJourneyMapPaperAddon.java) - a single class that is both a Paper plugin (`extends JavaPlugin`) and a JourneyMap addon (`implements IServerPlugin`, annotated `@JourneyMapPlugin`).
+  - [paper/src/testmod/resources/paper-plugin.yml](../paper/src/testmod/resources/paper-plugin.yml) - the plugin manifest, including the `journeymap` server dependency.

 * Running the test mod in dev:
   - The testmod source set is registered as a runnable mod in each loader's run config.
   - Use the standard run tasks: `./gradlew :fabric:runClient`, `./gradlew :forge:runClient`, `./gradlew :neoforge:runClient`.
   - In IntelliJ, the per-loader run configs include the testmod source set automatically.
   - Drop the JourneyMap jar into `{loader}/run/client/mods/` before launching.
+  - Paper: `./gradlew :paper:runDevBundleServer` boots a Paper server with the example addon.
+Without the JourneyMap Paper plugin present, only `onEnable` fires (this verifies the API classes load on a real Paper classpath); full addon discovery requires a Paper server that has JourneyMap installed.

 III.
 Write your Plugin
 =============================